 Adjust your speed and intensity based on your comfort at each body area.
 Do not push into pain!

 The main difference between Theragun models is their stall force (the force required to stop the motor from revving).
-We personally tested all Theragun devices and we wrote an in-depth analysis comparing Theragun models; you can read it for more details.
+For an in-depth analysis, you can read our comparison of Theragun models.

-In our opinion the best Theragun while pregnant is the Theragun Prime.
+We believe the best Theragun for women during pregnancy is the Theragun Prime.

 We chose Theragun Prime as our top pick because it checks most of our boxes without breaking the bank – that is, you’ll get a good massage that isn’t completely overpowering.